 The enigmatic seeds being planted in this issue regarding the brand new character Mantis and the long-established figure the Swordsman will bear fruit over the course of YEARS, culminating in what is remembered as the Celestial Madonna Saga.
 But a maddening one month wait between episodes makes today’s one week or so between tv episodes look pretty brief.

 Getting back to MANTIS – She was one of the many superheroines introduced by Marvel in the 1970s.
-This issue of The Avengers was the first appearance of this Eurasian beauty who was part Vietnamese and part ? for now.
+This issue of The Avengers was the first appearance in action of this Eurasian beauty who was part Vietnamese and part ? for now.

 Mantis’ mutant powers included empathy so advanced it was akin to telepathy at times.
 Physically she employed a brand of “super kung-fu” like DC’s superhero the Karate Kid.
 In this debut appearance, for instance she defeats THOR AND CAPTAIN AMERICA in battle.
 Yep.